West Indies players sanctioned for breaching isolation rules

 “It is a privilege to come here but in return they have to stick to the rules.
 Keeping COVID-19 out of our communities and keeping our staff safe depends on it.
 They didn’t do that, despite agreeing to abide by the parameters of the exemption.”

-New Zealand Cricket said it was informed of the breaches on Tuesday and supported the ministry’s actions.
+New Zealand Cricket said it supported the ministry’s actions.

 “NZ Cricket will continue working with the West Indies team and management and relevant government agencies to ensure there is no repeat of these violations,” a spokesperson said.